axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard.rst

 Introduction
 ------------

-Portal dashboard is a flexible page, user can add, remove and edit widgets filters.
+Portal Dashboard is a flexible page, user can add, remove and edit widgets filters.
 Users can custom layout just by drag & drop in multiple dashboards.

 More, there is an easy way for users to predefine a lot of details for each dashboard,